-Filling your tyres with Nitrogen instead of compressed air means that your tyre pressure will remain at the appropriate threshold for longer because the rate at which Nitrogen passes out the walls of your tyres is slower than oxygen.
+Filling your tyres with nitrogen instead of compressed air means that your tyre pressure will remain at the appropriate threshold for longer because the rate at which nitrogen passes through tyre walls is slower than oxygen.

-Our machine pulls nitrogen from the air, cleans and purifies it, and then gets pumped into your tyres.
-Once you have nitrogen in your tyres, ideally you should keep the pressure topped up using nitrogen to a minimum of 95%.
+Once you have nitrogen in your tyres, ideally you should keep the pressure topped up using nitrogen to a minimum of 95% to feel its continued benefits.
 If you need to top up using compressed air, this is fine but it will dilute the nitrogen content in the tyres.